spring-media/sticky-observer/README.md

 # sticky-observer [![CircleCI](https://circleci.com/gh/spring-media/sticky-observer.svg?style=svg)](https://circleci.com/gh/spring-media/sticky-observer)

-A simple and basic sticky observer (or watcher) on `HTMLElement`'s in a given container.
-It tells you if a element is `STICKY`, `STICKY_END_OF_CONTAINER` or `NORMAL` on scrolling or resizing.
-All styling or positioning stuff of the actual sticky elements is **NOT** part of this library.
-There are some helper functions but you have the full control what happens when and how.
+A simple and easy to use sticky observer (or watcher) on `HTMLElement`'s in a designated container.
+When scrolling or resizing the window sticky-observer will tell you if an element is `STICKY`, `STICKY_END_OF_CONTAINER` or `NORMAL`.
+This library does **NOT** include any preconfigured styling or positioning options, what happens when and how is left up to the you to configure with the help of some included helper functions.

 > Bring-Your-Own-Styling (BYOS)

-This library is heavily inspired by [sticky-js](https://github.com/rgalus/sticky-js) with the same internal behavior and calculation but follows a different use case with BYOS.
+This library was heavily inspired by [sticky-js](https://github.com/rgalus/sticky-js), it uses the same calculations and exhibits the same internal behaviour but due to it being completely unstyled it fits a different use case, all styling is left up to the you (BYOS).

 ## Features

-- full control about styling/positioning/placeholder.
+- Full control over styling/positioning/placeholder.
 NO magic BUT more work for you.
-- observing still works correctly with dynamic (out of control) appended container (ads)
+- Observing still works correctly with dynamic (out of control) appended container (ads)
-- written in TypeScript
+- Written in TypeScript
-- no dependencies
+- No dependencies
-- tested
+- Fully tested
-- small (cjs: 6.78 KB / 1.75 KB gzip) (esm: 5.88 KB / 1.59 KB gzip)
+- Small (cjs: 6.78 KB / 1.75 KB gzip) (esm: 5.88 KB / 1.59 KB gzip)

 ## Demo

-This library is in production on [welt.de](https://www.welt.de) for some main features.
+This library is in production on [welt.de](https://www.welt.de) for a few main features.

 1. Sticky Page-Header (desktop only): [Demo](https://www.welt.de)
 2. Sticky Video-Player (desktop only): [Demo](https://www.welt.de/sport/fussball/article183952542/Nations-League-So-verhindert-die-deutsche-Nationalmannschaft-den-Abstieg.html)